 Let’s talk ceviche.
-I have to admit, I was unsure of how it would turn out when I decided to make this for a Mexican fiesta that we were hosting.
+I have to admit, I was unsure of how it would turn out when I decided to make this Ceviche and Pickled Red Onions for a Mexican fiesta that we were hosting.
 Not only had I never made it before, but I thought this would be an easy dish to screw up.
-Mike found this article from Food52 beforehand that really helped.

-I loved shooting the ceviche.
-Everything was so bright and fresh.
-The pickled red onions were so vibrant, I couldn’t resist shooting them on their own too.
-Using some of my darker stained wood and slate emphasized the fish & colors really well.
+I used some of my darker stained wood and a dark slate cheese tray to emphasize the help the colors stand out.
 Some of the bowls left dark water stains on the slate as I’d move things around and the crumbs from the sea salt pita chips were pretty much unavoidable.
 I love it when those unplanned elements happen during a shoot.
 It’s a very real part of the story and can be really beautiful & natural.

 1 pound skinless, boneless sustainable fish, cut into 1/4 inch dice